wentasah/ros2nix/README.md

    If `nix-shell` fails, it might be due to missing packages in `nixpkgs` or `nix-ros-overlay`.
-Feel free to submit a bug or provide the package in `extraPkgs` argument.
+Feel free to submit a bug or provide the package in `extraPkgs` argument as shown below.

 3. To build some of your packages with Nix, replace `my-package` with a real name and run: